revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-In that case we can use limit function (say 1000 records ) ,cache it and then use it .
-And when the complete code is ready we can process all data.
+In that case we can use limit function (say 1000 records ) ,cache it and then use it .And when the complete code is ready we can process all data.

 </details>
 </blockquote>

 ---

-17. In Kafka, have you dealt with subscriber programs or consumer programs?
+17.In Kafka, have you dealt with subscriber programs or consumer programs?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)